oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - **Mar 20 - Apr 3**: Student application period
 - **May 1**: Accepted students announced
 - **May 1 - May 30**: Community bonding period
-- **May 30 - Aug 29**: Students enjoy the summer by contributing code to open source projects
+- **May 30 - Aug 29**: Students enjoy the summer by contributing code to their projects
 - **Sep 6**: GSoC officially ends

 # Students